Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 After choosing a tile size, click “Create Project”.
 This establishes the project in the task manager and opens a screen where you can provide the descriptions, instructions and other information about the project.

 <!--Hidden Text - Google discussion group on TM - https://groups.google.com/a/hotosm.org/forum/?utm_medium=email&utm_source=footer#!msg/tm-project-managers/5OVNGMBsQv0/01Wxw95cBwAJ

+Youtube video concerning the development & code updates for TM = https://www.youtube.com/watch?v=hFFlrm9wKcA from email by Pete Masters
+Hi Polyglot, just in case it is useful, we worked with Pierre Giraud when he visited London to do a tech introduction to the tasking manager.
+It's here if you're interested: https://www.youtube.com/watch?v=hFFlrm9wKcA

+Cheers,

+Pete

 Before Creating a Task
 Should this task be a Missing Maps Task?